Jkintree2/open-collective-intelligence/README.md

 * The language model would extract knowledge and sentiment from selected parts of public conversations to merge into a shared vector and graph representation.
 * The platform, with humans in the loop, would continuously fact check statements merged into the shared graph.
 * The platform would report which issues are discussed by the most people, the sentiment expressed on proposed solutions, and show how this sentiment changes over time.
+* The platform would classify from the local to the global level, the jurisdictions to which the issues relate.
 ### Outcome
 After the demonstration of concept, the platform could be scaled to merge the knowledge and sentiment expressed in millions of simultaneous conversations with people around the world, becoming a form of collective terrestrial intelligence (CTI).
 The platform would be decentralized with as much as possible of the software and shared representation running and stored on personal devices such as smartphones.
 The prompt.txt file in this project is a draft set of instructions to a language model for constructing a knowledge graph of people, claims, evidence, proposals, and sentiment about proposals.
 ### Commissions